Helen-Chukwukelu/Database-migration/README.md

 ...............................................................................

-**Create another private route table**
+**Create another private Route table**

 - click on create RT

 - Give name as Private-RT-AZ2

 - Select VPC and create

 - Add a route to the Private-RT-AZ2

 - under the Private-RT-AZ2, click on route..edit route

-- click add route..select destination as 0.0.0.0/0 and under target, sleect NAT-GW-AZ2
+- click add route..select destination as 0.0.0.0/0 and under target, select the second NAT Gateway

 - Save

 ........................................................................................

-**Associate the RT which is Private-RT-AZ2 with private-subnet-AZ2 & private-subnet-AZ2**
+**Associate the RT which is Private-RT-AZ2 with private-App-subnet-AZ2 & private-Data-subnet-AZ2**

 - click on subnet association